-Total operating income for the Group is \$1.5 million for the current year compared to prior year, which was \$0.9 million.
+Total operating income for the Group is \$1.6 million for the current year compared to \$1.5 million in the prior year.
 The Group has been focusing on new revenue opportunities while realising operating efficiencies through improvements in internal processes and margin management.